rubenwardy/awards/README.md

 # Awards

-Adds achievements to Minetest (plus a very good API).
+Adds awards/achievements to Minetest (plus a very good API).

 by [rubenwardy](https://rubenwardy.com), licensed under MIT.
 With thanks to Wuzzy, kaeza, and MrIbby.